michael666nan/buildingsysid/docs/tutorial_1.md

 - The data comes from an EnergyPlus simulation, which is a common building energy simulation software
 - We define what we want to predict (output) - indoor temperature
 - We define what drives the system (inputs) - outdoor temperature, solar gain, and heating power
+- **Time period selection**: We extract a specific time window from the dataset to focus our analysis
+  - This is useful for analyzing seasonal effects or focusing on specific periods of interest
+  - You can adjust the start_date and end_date to select different periods
 - The `.T` operation transposes the arrays to match the expected format for the library
+- Setting `parse_dates=True` ensures timestamps are properly converted to datetime objects
+- The data is organized in time series with inputs that affect the building temperature

 ### Step 2: Creating the Identification Data Object